threefoldtecharchive/tfchain_tft_bridge/docs/multinode.md

 Signer 1 address: GBFJM4HM4O7LTR2XLIIJMFPETKRQSRV6BF65DAUNR43WFE325FTLCURQ
 Signer 1 secret: SCMEF63H2BA7WZDDBNGUP6YSGVW3O356CFOE4SHEGLQX3TXULEGEIXSG

-Signer 1 address: GDCD6UY43MSGHMMYMXN4BGCJT75XMKZDL5INMTMS3YAKZ435WK3NZ5YH
+Signer 2 address: GDCD6UY43MSGHMMYMXN4BGCJT75XMKZDL5INMTMS3YAKZ435WK3NZ5YH
-Signer 1 secret: SBFMRNGJQ5NMVXJKDMSBHDDCHVXOJE4E7A62A4MHAD4A5DH5RU5ONWVK
+Signer 2 secret: SBFMRNGJQ5NMVXJKDMSBHDDCHVXOJE4E7A62A4MHAD4A5DH5RU5ONWVK
 ```

 The bridge master address is the address that will essentially vault the TFT.
 The other signer addresses / secrets are used to perform multisig on the master bridge wallet address.
-Running the above script will set all the generated signer addresses as a signer on the bridge master address.
+Running the above tool will set all the generated signer addresses as a signer on the bridge master address.

 Following predefined tfchain keys can be used to start a bridge daemon: